mougiakouel/QGIS-Training-Manual/map_composer/map_composer.rst

    general, so they will work the same regardless of what the map itself looks like.

-When you're done, be sure to leave margins along the edges, and a space along the top for the title:
+* Be sure to leave margins along the edges, and a space along the top for the
+  title:

 .. image:: ../_static/map_composer/009.png
    :align: center

-You can zoom in and out on the page (but not the map!) by using these buttons:
+* Zoom in and out on the page (but not the map!) by using these buttons:

 .. image:: ../_static/map_composer/010.png
    :align: center

-You can zoom and pan the map in the main QGIS window.
+* Zoom and pan the map in the main QGIS window.
 You can also pan the map using the :guilabel:`Move item content` tool:

 .. image:: ../_static/map_composer/023.png
    :align: center